snsupratim/AgriVision/README.md

-<h1 align="center">🌾 AgriVision 🚜- AI-powered solution to  take care farmers . </h1>
+<h1 align="center">🌾 AgriVision 🚜 - AI-Powered Solution to Empower Farmers</h1>

-AgriVision is an open-source initiative aimed at empowering farmers with AI-driven solutions and an integrated marketplace for seamless trading.
+AgriVision is an open-source initiative aimed at helping farmers with AI-driven solutions and an integrated marketplace for seamless trading.
 This project consists of multiple microservices, including crop-disease prediction, vegetation index, crop recommendation, and yield prediction, all hosted in separate GitHub repositories.

 🌟 About This Application
 AgriVision provides a comprehensive digital ecosystem for farmers, combining e-commerce functionalities with AI-powered agricultural insights.